The microprofile-health quickstart demonstrates the use of the MicroProfile Health specification in WildFly.

 It is not recommended to expose the management port in a production environment!

-oc apply -f charts/management.yml
+oc apply -f charts/management-openshift.yml

 Once this is deployed you will be able to access the management port via the created microprofile-health-management route.